UConn Huskies football

 The UConn Huskies football team is a college football team that represents the University of Connecticut in the sport of American football.
 The team competes in NCAA Division I FBS as an independent.
 Connecticut first fielded a team in 1896 and participated in Division I-AA until 1999.
 The Huskies began their two-year Division I-A transition period in 2000 and became a full-fledged Division I-A team in 2002.
 From 2000 to 2003, the team played as an independent.
-The school's football team then joined the conference of its other sport teams, the Big East (later named the American Athletic Conference (AAC) in 2013), taking effect in 2004, through 2019.
+The school's football team then joined the conference of its other sport teams, the Big East (later named the American Athletic Conference in 2013, and now known as the American Conference), taking effect in 2004, through 2019.
 In 2019, the UConn football team left the American to again play as an independent, as the school's current primary conference, the current Big East, does not sponsor the sport.
-The Huskies are currently coached by Jim Mora.
+The Huskies were most recently coached by Jim Mora prior to his resignation after the 2025 regular season to fill the head coaching vacancy at Colorado State.
+Gordon Sammis served as interim head coach for the Huskies' 2025 bowl game, with Jason Candle taking over for 2026.